ranemirusG/toolbox-notes/README.md

 # toolbox-notes

+## Mainly oriented towards:
+- text manipulation (editors, formats, portability)
+- domestic sysadmin
+- tooling (networking, online resources, etc)
+- and who knows what else!

-In this repository, you will find my handy notes, snippets and more.
+## In this repository, you will find this topics with this scheme:

-Mainly oriented towards maintenance and editing tasks, but also covering networking and who knows what else!